moheddine-belhaj/MySecondBrain/README.md

   -H "Content-Type: application/json" \
   -d '{"session_id": "demo", "messages": [{"role": "user", "content": "your question"}]}'
 ```

+For a full catalog of ready-to-run requests (method, URL, request body, and which
+part of the system each one exercises — ingestion, hybrid search, plain chat, RAG
+chat, streaming, sessions, security) see [docs/API_TESTING.md](docs/API_TESTING.md).

 Or use the Nuxt UI at `http://localhost:3000` for chat and semantic search.